Poles, Shocks and Tygers: The Time-reversible Burgers equation: Fate of the tygers in regime B

-We illustrate the full dynamics of tygers using Figs.~\ref{fig:tracingtygers} and~\ref{fig:fulltygers}, as it occurs in regime B (see main text~\ref{sec:regimeB}).
-To elucidate the dynamics, we carefully choose the time-instants from the oscillation profile (part of the time-series) of $\Omega(t)$ and $\nu_{r}(t)$ shown in the insets of Fig.~\ref{fig:fulltygers} (a) and (b), respectively.
+We illustrate the full dynamics of tygers using Figs.~\ref{fig:tracingtygers} and~\ref{fig:fulltygers}, as it occurs in regime B (see main text Sec.~\ref{sec:regimeB}).
+To elucidate the dynamics, we carefully choose the time instants from the oscillation profile (part of the time series) of $\Omega(t)$ and $\nu_{r}(t)$ shown in the insets of Figs.~\ref{fig:fulltygers} (a) and (b), respectively.